University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/Bash_Practicals/2_BashScripting.md

 ME='Put your name here'
 MESSAGE='This is your first script'

-# Now well place these variables into a command to get some output
+# Now we will place these variables into a command to get some output
 echo -e "Hello ${ME}\n${MESSAGE}\nWell Done!"
 ```